langfuse/langfuse-docs/pages/cookbook/prompt_management_openai_functions.md

-# Example: Langfuse Prompt Management for OpenAI functions
+# Example: Langfuse Prompt Management for OpenAI functions (Python)

 Langfuse [Prompt Management](https://langfuse.com/docs/prompts) helps to version control and manage prompts collaboratively in one place.
 This example demostrates how to use the flexible `config` object on Langfuse prompts to store function calling options and model parameters.